lguerdan/HexoBio/readme.md

 For users recording with a CHA3000/Astroskin, set the MODEL variable to CHA3000 instead of Hexoskin at the top of HxApi2_0

+You can also set the output format of the timestamp in a similar manner.
+Just set the TIMESTAMP variable at the beginning of HxApi2_0, and TIMESTAMP_FORMAT if using String formats.

 ## Running example
 To access the download user interface example, simply run in shell: